Computer Services Technology (CST)

 Grading Mode: Standard Letter, Pass/No Pass

-This is an entry level course in wireless data communications.
-It covers the fundamentals of wireless communications and provides an overview of protocols, transmission methods, and IEEE standards.
-It also examines the broad range of wireless communications technologies available beginning with the basics of radio frequency and wireless data transmission and progressing to the protocols and mechanisms that every wireless network technician needs to understand.
+This is an entry-level course in wireless data communications.
+It covers the fundamentals of wireless technology and provides an overview of protocols, transmission methods, 802.11 network architecture, and IEEE standards.
+It also examines the broad range of enterprise Wi-Fi technologies available.
+Topics covered include the basics of radio frequency and wireless data transmission, and the protocols and mechanisms that every wireless network technician needs to understand.
+Hands-on exercises help students develop skills to prepare for careers such as Network Technician or Wireless Network Administrator.
+Preparation for the Certified Wireless Network Professional's (CWNP) Certified Wireless Network Administrator (CWNA) certification exam.
 Graded or Pass/No Pass option.

 Grading Mode: Standard Letter, Pass/No Pass